11tonytony11/Image-Converter/README.md

-# Image-Converter
+# Image Converter
-This is a simple program converting webp to jpg and saving to desktop.
+This is a simple program converting .webp images to .jpg images.